Uninett/Argus/docs/development/howtos/commit-messages.rst

 Squashed commits
 ================

+This repo prefers a linear commit history, so squash early, squash often.

 Let the first line describe the set of commits as a whole.
-Then, after a blank line, you can list the original messages, just remember to remove any "Fix typo" (especially if it fixes a typo introduced earlier in this set of commits), "fixup", "whoops", random letters knuckle-rolled in frustration and similar.
+Then, after a blank line, you can list the original messages, just remember to remove any "Fix typo" (if it fixes a typo introduced earlier in this set of commits), "fixup", "whoops", random letters knuckle-rolled in frustration and similar.

 If the same message occurs more than once, keep only one.
 Remove it entirely if it is a frustration-commit.